Inflectra/rapise-documentation/docs/Guide/extracting_test_data_from_an_e.md

 | Test4   | valuetest4     |
 | Test5   | valuetest5     |

-We want to dynamically query this Excel sheet and find the test data associated with a specific case.
-For example if we query for `Test2` we want to return back the test data `valuetest2`.
+We want to dynamically query this Excel sheet to find the test data associated with a specific case.
+For example, if we query for `Test2`, we want to return the test data `valuetest2`.

-The function that will do this uses the built-in [Spreadsheet](/Libraries/Spreadsheet/) object:
+The function that accomplishes this uses the built-in [Spreadsheet](/Libraries/Spreadsheet/) object:

 ```javascript
 function FindValueFromFile(filename, valueToFind)